 >> Endure obeying the word of God -- This verse goes with verse

-10. Would God ever complete His work in
+10. Would God complete His work in

 reason we see so many people in the Church with unfinished spiritual business.